Wind Damage Repair in Denver, CO — Roof, Siding, Gutters & Exterior Systems

 The most commonly missed wind damage items in adjuster scopes:

-- Sealant bond failures across the shingle field (not visible to an adjuster who doesn't do hand-pressure testing at roof level)
+- Sealant bond failures across the shingle field — not visible to an adjuster who does not do hand-pressure testing at roof level

 - Siding panel displacement on non-primary elevations